-The resistance value is connected to the "R mode" which has to be activated separately, for instance via the quick menu.
-Refer to "3.5.3.
-Configuration via the menu" as well as "3.3.4.
-Internal resistance regulation (source mode)" and "3.3.5.
-Resistance regulation / constant resistance (sink mode)" for details.
+As a fourth value there is the internal resistance R, for which the resistance mode (R mode) has to be activated first, for instance in the quick menu.
+Refer to "3.4.3.
+Configuration via the menu" and "3.2.4.
+Internal resistance regulation" for details.

-Set values can be entered manually in two ways, via rotary knob or direct input.
+Set values can be entered manually in two ways: via rotary knob or direct input.
 While the rotary knobs adjust values continuously, entering them via numeric pad can be used to change values in bigger steps.

-Changing a value is immediately submitted, no matter if the DC terminal is switched on or off.
+Changing a value is immediately submitted, no matter if the DC output is switched on or off.

-When adjusting set values, upper and lower limits may come into effect.
-See section "3.5.4.
+When adjusting set values, upper or lower limits may come into effect.
+See section "3.4.4.
 Adjustment limits".
-Once a limit is reached, the display will show a small note like "Limit: U-max" etc. for a short time in proximity to the adjusted value.
+Once a limit is reached, the display will show a note like "Limit: U-max" etc. for 1.5 seconds next to the adjusted value.